https://thisisoutcast.app.box.com/file/965524604334

 Read the Article

-Ah, summer – the time of year when some people dive into entrepreneurship.
-Whether it’s a summer job, a part-time gig, a side-hustle or a small business, you may be considered self-employed.
+Summer is the time of year when some people dive into entrepreneurship.
+Whether it’s a summer job, a part-time gig, a side-hustle or a small business, your new found business venture may result in your being classified as self-employed.
 If that’s you or someone you know, here are a few tips to help navigate your tax situation.

 Know If You’re Self-Employed

-If your income is from a business or service, for example, working as an independent contractor in sales, or a social media sensation to babysitting, housecleaning, gardening, and even being a freelance promoter, etc.; that type of income is self-employment income.
-Your self-employment income is reported on Schedule C or Schedule C-EZ, Profit or Loss from Business.
-However, you will be able to reduce the income you make by being able to claim business expenses, such as supplies, auto mileage, and cost of goods sold.
+If your income is from a business or service, it is considered self-employment income.
+For example, working as an independent contractor in sales, being a social media sensation, babysitting, housecleaning, gardening, and even being a freelance promoter will be considered to be self-employment income.
+Your self-employment income is reported on Schedule C, Profit or Loss from Business.
+However, you will be able to reduce the income you make by deducting the related business expenses, such as supplies, auto mileage, and cost of goods sold.

 Withholding and Estimated Taxes